 Application cycle for the class of 2021 begins June 1st, 2018 and ends on October 1st, 2018.

-Application to the OUSCM PA program at OU-Tulsa is entirely separate from application to the OU-Oklahoma City program.
-A CASPA application and a supplemental application for the University of Oklahoma are required specific to Tulsa.
+Application to the OU-TU School of Community Medicine PA program at OU-Tulsa is entirely separate from application to the OU program in Oklahoma City.
+A Centralized Application Service for Physician Assistants (CASPA) application and a supplemental application for the University of Oklahoma are required specific to Tulsa.
 A separate application is required for consideration to the OKC program.

 CASPA Deadline: Applicants must have a complete date on or before the deadline date of October 1st.
 A complete date is given when an application is e-submitted and all transcripts, payments, and at least two letters of reference have been received by CASPA and attached to the application.
 Documents should be sent several weeks prior to this date to ensure items arrive on time.

 - Specific requirements for prerequisites listed here.
 Applicants are responsible for determining which prerequisites remain outstanding.
 Life experience does not count toward fulfillment of any prerequisite courses.

 - No more than one science and one non-science prerequisite can be in progress after December 31st of the year prior to enrollment in the program.